runtimeverification/rdao-smc/README.md

 Once Maude is installed and added to `PATH`, one may run simulations by following the steps below:

-1. Switch to the **/specs** directory, and run Maude to get into its prompt `Maude>`.
+1. Switch to the **/maude-specs/minimal-model** directory (or the **/maude-specs/standard-model** if you wish to work with the standard version of the model), and run Maude to get into its prompt `Maude>`.
 2. Issue the command: `set clear rules off .` to explicitly ask Maude to maintain its state between command runs (this is necessary for pseudo-random number generation).
 3. load the model files: `load apmaude.maude` and then `load rdao.maude`.
 4. Use the rewrite command to obtain a sample run: `rew tick(initState) .`.
 The result is a configuration term that specifies the final state of the protocol session (as determined by the `#SIM-TIME-LIMIT` parameter).
 You may repeat the command to obtain potentially different runs of the protocol.

-The directory **/specs** includes a Maude script named **rdao-tests.maude** that automates the steps above.
+The directory **/maude-specs/minimal-model** (and similarly **/maude-specs/standard-model**) includes a Maude script named **rdao-tests.maude** that automates the steps above.
 The script also includes a directive to enable the `print` attribute, which can show a complete log of events generated in the sample run.

 ## Changing the Model Parameters